Methods for Transforming Stained Teeth

 • Candy and sweets

-Most people already know the correlation between these things and teeth staining, and are not willing to give up their coffee for the sake of whiter teeth.
-Be mindful of what you are eating or drinking and when possible, brush your teeth immediately after consuming tooth staining foods or drinks.
+Most people know the correlation between these things and teeth staining and are unwilling to give up their coffee for whiter teeth.
+Be mindful of what you are eating or drinking, and when possible, brush your teeth immediately after consuming tooth-staining foods or drinks.

-When it is not possible to brush immediately after, swish some water in your mouth so staining agents aren’t sitting on your teeth.
+When it is impossible to brush immediately after, swish water in your mouth so staining agents aren’t on your teeth.
 Also, using a straw and swallowing drinks swiftly can help keep them off your teeth.

-As well as other detrimental health effects, both cigarette smoking and chewing tobacco stain teeth.
-Nicotine itself is colourless but combined with oxygen turns yellow.
+As well as other detrimental health effects, cigarette smoking and chewing tobacco stain teeth.
+Nicotine itself is colourless but, combined with oxygen, turns yellow.
 Chewing tobacco stays in the saliva and on the teeth, causing staining.

 Tobacco use is also directly linked to gum disease.
 Smokers are at twice the risk of non-smokers for gum disease.
 Tobacco stains are often difficult to remove because they are deeply settled after years of smoking, but they can be removed with professional whitening.

-Lack of proper oral hygiene can lead to plaque and tartar build up and leave food and drinks to sit on the teeth, causing them to yellow.
-Brushing twice a day with a soft-bristled electronic toothbrush is recommended for adequate tooth cleaning.
-Also, flossing will help prevent staining in between teeth where it is hard for a toothbrush to reach.
+Lack of proper oral hygiene can lead to plaque and tartar buildup and leave food and drinks to sit on the teeth, causing them to yellow.
+Brushing twice daily with a soft-bristled electronic toothbrush is recommended for adequate tooth cleaning.
+Also, flossing will help prevent staining between teeth, which is hard for a toothbrush to reach.

-Whitening toothpastes and mouthwashes can help aid in speeding up the process of removing stains.
-Also, baking soda acts as a natural tooth-whitening agent, but be careful and use in moderation.
-Using too much baking soda can be too abrasive and wear away at the enamel and cause sensitivity issues.
+Whitening toothpaste and mouthwashes can help speed up the process of removing stains.
+Also, baking soda is a natural tooth-whitening agent, but be careful and use it in moderation.
+Too much baking soda can be too abrasive, wear away at the enamel, and cause sensitivity issues.

-Brushing your teeth removes plaque, but a build-up of plaque can lead to tartar, which can only be removed by a professional dental hygienist.
+Brushing your teeth removes plaque, but a buildup can lead to tartar, which can only be removed by a professional dental hygienist.
 You should get your teeth cleaned every six months.
 Dental hygienists use special tools to scale and polish each tooth.
-After a cleaning you may even notice your smile looks brighter and feels smoother.
+After cleaning, you may notice your smile looks brighter and feels smoother.

 Teeth Whitening Solutions

-Preventative measures can help slightly whiten teeth and prevent further staining, but there are several options for fast results to whiten stained teeth.
+Preventative measures can help slightly whiten teeth and prevent further staining, but there are several options for fast results to whitening stained teeth.

 1. Professional Whitening

-The most effective method of whitening teeth and removing stains is a professional tooth whitening treatment.
-Lasers and LEDs with a concentrated amount of bleaching products are used to significantly whiten in only one visit.
+A professional tooth whitening treatment is the most effective method of whitening teeth and removing stains.
+Lasers and LEDs with concentrated bleaching products are used to whiten significantly in only one visit.
 There are a variety of different professional whitening treatments out there.
-You can consult with your dentist on the best option for you – contact the Valley Ridge Dental Centre to learn more.
+You can consult your dentist on the best option – contact the Valley Ridge Dental Centre to learn more.

 It is important to note that most methods of professional whitening are only effective on extrinsic stains, not intrinsic stains due to trauma or tetracycline staining.